 - To drive change and improvements in the care and support provided

 As part of Baby Loss Awareness Week everyone is invited to light a candle at 7pm on 15 October and join the global Wave of Light to remember all the babies that have sadly passed away.
 You can follow #waveoflight on social media to see those getting involved.

 As pregnancy and baby loss is so upsetting, people find it very difficult to talk about, so the work of Baby Loss Awareness Week is really important to raise awareness, increase support and ensure health professionals are properly trained to recognise warning signs and to care for the families involved.
-It is not there to normalise what can be one of the most devastating time in someone’s life but it is there to shine a light on periods of darkness.
-The #waveoflight shows no life is in vain or forgotten and you are not alone in this.
+Baby Loss Awareness Week is not intended to normalise what can be one of the most devastating times in someone’s life but instead shine a light in periods of darkness.
+The #waveoflight shows no life is in vain or forgotten and families suffering loss are not alone.

 We have experience in cases of delayed treatment of ectopic pregnancies, stillbirth, placental abruption, failed treatment following miscarriage, drug errors in very young babies and children, meningitis, and delayed diagnosis and treatment of other pregnancy illnesses such as intrauterine growth restriction and pre-eclampsia.
 If you would like to talk to us about treatment relating to pregnancy or baby loss, then we are here for you and are happy to offer free advice to those seeking more information.
 Please remember, you are not alone.